fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 ​
 This plugin will work with both web and native React applications.
 ​
-* Status: This is a work-in-progress and is not yet ready for production use. *
+Status: This is a work-in-progress and is not yet ready for production use.

+Much of the logic for adding the attributes originated in the [transform-react-qa-classes](https://github.com/davesnx/babel-plugin-transform-react-qa-classes/) plugin.